QtMark/qmjson/README.md

 unmarshal JSON trees into complex C++ Classes.
 - Native support for some custom types (providing convience and example) including QRect, QSize, QPoint and QColor.
+- Singal / Slot support for JSON values, arrays and objects to detect when changes occur to specific portions of the tree.
 - Several convience functions for JSON values, arrays and objects providing a more developer friendly API.